pnnl/ruleset-checking-tool/docs/section11/Rule11-8.md

     - Case1: there is more than one swh system in the building segment: FAIL: `if num_swh_systems > 1: FAIL`
     - Case2: The SWH BAT is "UNDETERMINED", there is only one building segment in the model: PASS: `elif shw_bat == "UNDETERMINED" && len(B_RMD.building.building_segments) == 1: PASS`
     - Case3: The SWH BAT is "UNDETERMINED" and there is more than one building segment: UNDETERMINED & provide a note: `elif swh_bat == "UNDETERMINED": UNDETERMINED note = "The Service Water Heating Building Area type for this building segment is undetermined, and there are multiple building segments in the project.
 Therefore it cannot be determined whether this building segment shares a service water heating building area type with one of the other building segments."`
     - Case4: the swh_bat is "OTHER" and is applied to more than one building segment - there could be multiple types of "OTHER" SWH BAT's - return UNDETERMINED: `elif multiple_segments_with_bat_other: UNDETERMINED; note = "The Service Water Heating Building Area Type is 'OTHER' and is applied to multiple building segments.
-'OTHER' can cover multiple undetermined Service Water Heating Building Area Types.
+'OTHER' can describe multiple Service Water Heating Building Area Types.
 Confirm that Service Water Heating Building Area Type is provided with one and only one service water heating system.`
     - Case5: the system is not referenced by any other swh_bats: PASS: `elif is_referenced_in_other_bats == false: PASS`
     - Case6: all else, FAIL: `else: FAIL`